rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 3. From the Main Menu, click **Documents** to see all of your documents.

     Additionally, you can rename, organize, and clean up your document names.

 #### Switch from data entry mode to query mode

-By using your function keys, you can switch the form that you have open from data entry mode to query mode.
+By using your function keys, you can switch your open form from data entry mode to query mode.

-Use the following steps to use the function keys to swithc modes:
+Use the following steps to use the function keys to switch modes:

 1. Open a form.

 2. Use the **F11** key to switch modes.
-(The fields turn blue.)
+In query mode, the fields turn blue.

 3. Enter your search criteria.

-4. Use the **Control** and **F11** keys at the same time to execute your query.
+4. Use the **Control** + **F11** keys at the same time to execute your query.

 You can also enter query mode by using the menu.

-Use the following steps to use the menu to switch modes:
+Use the following steps to switch modes in the menu:

 1. Open a form.

-2. Under the **View** menu, locate **Query by Example**.

-3. Under **Query by Example**, use the **Enter** menu to switch from data entry mode to query mode.
+2. Under the **View** menu, in the **Query by Example** section, use the **Enter** menu to switch from data entry mode to query mode.

-4. Under **Query by Example**, use the **Run** menu to execute the query.
+4. In the **Query by Example** section, use the **Run** menu to execute the query.

 ### Tools tips

-This section includes some tips about using some of the tools in EBS.
+This section includes tips about using some of the tools in EBS.

-#### Use Oracle Folder Tools
+#### Oracle Folder Tools

-Oracle Folder Tools to change the layout of an Orcale Summary form, for example, an Invoice Summary or a PO Summary.
+Use Oracle Folder Tools to change the layout of an Oracle Summary form, such as, an Invoice Summary or a PO Summary.

-Access Oracle Folder Tools by clicking on the Folders Tools icon in the menu.
-Oracle Folder Tools enable you to make the following changes:
+Access Oracle Folder Tools by clicking on the Folder Tools icon in the menu.
+You can make the following changes:

 - Move fields
 - Add fields